 We are a commercial real estate ("CRE") credit real estate investment trust ("REIT") focused on originating, acquiring, financing and managing a diversified portfolio consisting primarily of CRE debt investments and net leased properties predominantly in the United States.
-CRE debt investments primarily consist of first mortgage loans, which we expect to be our primary investment strategy.
+CRE debt investments primarily consist of first mortgage loans, which is our primary investment strategy.
 Additionally, we may also selectively originate mezzanine loans and preferred equity investments, which may include profit participations.
 The mezzanine loans and preferred equity investments may be in conjunction with our origination of corresponding first mortgages on the same properties.
 Net leased properties consist of CRE properties with long-term leases to tenants on a net-lease basis, where such tenants generally will be responsible for property operating expenses such as insurance, utilities, maintenance capital expenditures and real estate taxes.
-We will continue to target net leased equity investments on a selective basis.
-Additionally, we previously made investments in CRE debt securities primarily consisting of commercial mortgage-backed securities ("CMBS") (including "B-pieces" of a CMBS securitization pool) or CRE collateralized loan obligations ("CLOs") (including the junior tranches collateralized by pools of CRE debt investments).
-We have continued to reduce our CMBS holdings since the second quarter of 2020, and sold our last CMBS securitization pool which are subject to risk retention provisions through June 2022.
+We continue to target net leased equity investments on a selective basis.